Rescuers reach people cut off by Gulf Coast hurricane

 East Brewton resident Brenda Davenport said it took only four hours for the water to rise.
 “It could take two days for it to go down,” she said.

-Picking up soggy debris in her yard in Orange Beach, Alabama, Janice Sullivan swore she would never ride out a hurricane again.
+In Orange Beach, Alabama, Janice Sullivan swore she would never ride out a hurricane again.
 She and her daughter huddled in a second-floor bathroom as Sally blew ashore.
-The winds grew so violent Sullivan feared the roof would fly off.

 “You could hear everything hitting the house,” she said.
 “You could hear the house moving back and forth.
 It was literally moaning and cracking.”